pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

 ## Analysis

-Analysis performed with the Beta-Beat GUI `omc3-v0.1.1`, python package `omc3` `v0.4.0`.
+The analysis described here is performed with the Beta-Beat GUI `omc3-v0.1.1`, python package `omc3` `v0.4.0`.
+Earlier versions can analyse detuning as well, but some of the functionality described here is missing or a bit buggy, e.g. in these versions the 2D-detuning analysis was newly implemented, as well as the `Auto Clean` functionality, and the BBQ correction uses the wrong variable names.
+It is therefore recommended to use these or newer versions.

 The analysis of amplitude detuning data requires very accurate estimates of the natural tunes, which can be hard to find if they get lost in the BPM noise or when they are close to resonances in the spectrum.
 Multiple features have been implemented in python and GUI to ease the detuning analysis.

 As the main steps follow the standard optics analysis, the entries described here are mostly hints and tricks on how to optimize the analysis and only need to be applied where necessary.

 - [ ] <details class="nodeco"><summary>Load Data</summary>